pranayvasani/pranayvasani.github.io/_posts/2023-01-22-Besabriyaan.md

 * Find light within yourself
 * Be your own guide don't follow or look out for anyone's footsteps, find your own direction

+I feel something is about to happen in life again :P